nerdfunk-net/diode/1.23.2/README.md

  ***
  Make your network resilient

-This is version 1.19.1
+This is version 1.23.2

-There are a lot of changes in 1.19.x This Version is not yet tested!!!
+This version was tested over a longer period of time!

 ## Table of Contents
 1. [General Info](#general-info)